 For example, do you have an idea of what the most popular weights are for dumbbells and kettlebells in your fitness classes?
 The most popular resistance levels for tubing?
 If you aren’t sure, ask your trainers and instructors to shed some light on the weights or resistance levels are most widely used in classes.
 Or, if it is permitted in your facility, take a walkthrough the storage area of your fitness studio during some of your most popular classes and take note of the equipment mix that is and isn’t in play.

 Another top characteristic of successful business is audience knowledge, which is why it is important to not only make sure that you are providing the right mix of equipment, weights, and quantities, but also take note of what they are doing with the equipment.

 For instance, you might have noticed more action on your lifting platforms lately.
 The classic sport of Olympic lifting is on the rise both for competitive and recreational athletes.
 In fact, between the 2012 and 2016 Olympic Games, membership in USA Weightlifting (USAW) more than doubled, from 11,000 to over 26,000.
 USA Weightlifting certification courses are becoming more widely attended by personal trainers as well as strength and conditioning coaches.
-Apart from the CrossFit affiliate locations that seem to be growing by the minute, large health clubs such as Lifetime Fitness and Equinox have started adding Olympic lifting equipment and platforms to their facilities.
+Large health clubs such as Lifetime Fitness and Equinox have started adding Olympic lifting equipment and platforms to their facilities.